Easy Oceanside Beach Cleanup near Sabine Pass Texas , Gulf Coast, TX

-June 14, 2026 - June 20, 2026
+June 14 - June 20

 Trip Navigation

-Sea Rim State Park has nearly 2 miles of Gulf shoreline and 4,000 acres of marshlands.
+Sea Rim State Park has over 2 miles of Gulf shoreline and 4,000 acres of marshlands.
 Birding, kayaking, fishing , beach combing and a fun day at the beach are all in store when coming here!
 Port Arthur and Beaumont are the biggest cities in the area and have lots to offer for shopping, food, museums and activities!
 Port Arthur is known as the Cajun Capital of Texas!

-Sea Rim State Park is home to over two miles of beaches and trash washes up from the Gulf every day.
+Sea Rim State Park is home to over 2 miles of beaches and trash washes up from the Gulf every day.
 Trash on our beaches is consumed by birds, turtles and other mammals causing slow poisonings, choking hazards and so much more harm.
 By helping with this project you will be helping us keep our beaches clean by removing trash.
 Volunteers will work from end to end to beautify the beach while enjoying the ocean breeze!.
 Trash bags, gloves, buckets and extra water and pickers will be provided.

 There is no experience needed to join a Volunteer Vacation!
 Your expert hosts will provide detailed instruction, tool demonstrations, and project oversight throughout the week.
 All you need is a willing attitude and to be in good physical condition to participate in moderate physical activity for approximately 6-8 hours a day with plenty of breaks, at your own pace.
 Find out more about what it’s like to join a Volunteer Vacation and other frequently asked questions here.